kenvifire/mosn/README.md

 ## Community

-See our community materials on <https://github.com/mosn/community>.
+See our community details on <https://github.com/mosn/community>.

 Visit the [MOSN website](https://mosn.io/docs/community/) for more information on working groups, roadmap, community meetings, MOSN tutorials, and more.